Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 We recommend planning your zoo visit before heading out; this map is available to review online before your trip and is also available in Spanish:

 PS: Did you see there are TWO gift shops at the zoo?
-There is one at the entrance/exit to the zoo, plus a second gift shop near the zebra tram in Wild Africa.
+One is at the entrance/exit to the zoo, and the other is near the zebra tram in Wild Africa.
 Both offer a variety of toys, clothing and stuffed animals.

 Reach New Heights with SkyLark Ridge at Binder Park Zoo

-Recently opened in the fall of 2022, SkyLark Ridge offers a new ropes course experience for both adults (SkyLark Ridge) AND kids (Little Larks).
+SkyLark Ridge joined the zoo in the fall of 2022 and offers a ropes course experience for adults (SkyLark Ridge) and kids (Little Larks).

 Where is SkyLark Ridge?